hydrationdynamics/zeigen/README.md

 ## Requirements

-_Zeigen_ has been developed under Python 3.10 on Linux and Tested on Python 3.9 and 3.10 on Linux and Mac.
+_Zeigen_ has been developed under Python 3.10 on Linux and tested on Python 3.9 and 3.10 on Linux and Mac.

 ## Installation